Sound as a gauge theory and its infrared triangle: Differential Forms

 The space of \(p\)-form fields is denoted \(\Omega^p(M)\). \(\Omega^0(M)\) is understood as \(\mathcal{C}^{\infty}(M)\), the space of smooth functions on the manifold.
 Notice that, for an \(n\)-dimensional manifold \(M\), \(\Omega^{n+1}(M)\) is trivial, because it is impossible to write a nonvanishing antisymmetric tensor field with \(n+1\) indices.
 Similarly, all elements of \(\Omega^{n}(M)\) can be written as a function multiplying a standard basis element \(\tensor{\epsilon}{_{a_1}_\ldots_{a_n}}\).

 There are some natural operations that can be defined among \(p\)-forms.
-For example, we can define the wedge product.
-This takes the tensor product of two forms and antisymmetrizes the result to ensure it is also a differential form.
-In detail,
+For example, take the tensor product of two forms.
+The result may not be antisymmetric, so we antisymmetrize.
+Up to a multiplicative constant, the outcome is known as the wedge product,

 The numerical coefficient is a matter of convention.

 Even in the absence of a metric or any other extra structure, it is possible to introduce a derivative operator among differential forms.
 This is known as the exterior derivative \(\dd\).
 For each \(p\), we define \(\dd \colon \Omega^p(M) \to \Omega^{p+1}(M)\) by